Posted on Apr 16, 2019

 Michael, a 36-year-old male suffering from chronic lower back pain, went over a year and a half before he was properly diagnosed.
 He was initially advised to get a thoracic and lumbar x-ray, and a thoracic and lumbar MRI scan - both of which came back normal.
 After being referred to physiatrists, orthopedic doctors, and osteopathic doctors with his scans, he received months of physical therapy that only aggravated the pain.
 Steroid injections were then prescribed as pain management, yet no diagnosis was determined.

 “My breaking point was when I began to have very intense right hip pain.
 I insisted on a scan of that area, but the report from the hospital who did the hip MRI literally said it was an “essentially normal hip joint.”
 I knew, based on how I felt, that it was wrong, so I reached out to DocPanel to review it and the results were vastly different.
 So much so that I went back to my local hospital to file a complaint and ask for it to be re-read.
 Their revised report of my lumbar MRI closely matched the report that I received from DocPanel.”

 Over 80 percent of adults experience lower back and joint pain during their lifetime.
 While most cases are short term, often resolving on their own, others are indicative of a larger more serious problem.
 Unfortunately, pinpointing the exact root of a back-related issue can be difficult.
 A complicated structure of muscles, ligaments, joints, discs, nerves, and bones - lower back pain can be triggered by hundreds of external and internal factors.
 For people with persistent pain, imaging and neurological tests are conducted to help determine the cause.
-Yet often times, reports are read by general radiologists who lack expertise in the specific imaging area being examined.
+But reports are often read by general radiologists who lack expertise in the specific imaging area being examined.
 Getting a scan read by a subspecialist radiologist with a greater depth of knowledge in their concentration - closes that margin for error, ensuring a more accurate interpretation.